alexch/codelikethis/public/lessons/server_side_javascript/serving_files.md

 Note: even though there is an error, the server *still returns a body and content-type* for display to the user.

 In this case, we just see Express' boring default error page, but it's possible to get [very creative](https://www.canva.com/learn/404-page-design/) with web site error pages.

+# Lab: Create a 404 page

+Go back to your "static-server" directory, and let's make a custom 404 page!

+* Create a page in your "public" directory named 404.html
+* When the user visits any route other than your home route the 404 page should be displayed.